Fourqua/Roblox-Development-Toolkit/ProceduralWorldGen/README.md

 ## Troubleshooting

-**Game is lagging**
+**Game is lagging** -
-Lower `RenderDistance` or raise the `step` variable inside `generateChunk`.
-Less resolution = faster generation.
+Lower the `RenderDistance` or raise the `step` variable inside `generateChunk`.

-**Terrain looks too flat or too spiky**
+**Terrain looks too flat or too spiky** -
 Raise `HeightScale` for more dramatic terrain.
-Adjust `NoiseScale` — lower is smoother, higher is more chaotic.
+Adjust `NoiseScale`.
+The lower is smoother, higher is more chaotic.

-**Objects spawning underwater**
+**Objects spawning underwater** -
 Set `MinHeight` on the object above `CONFIG.WaterLevel`.
 Example: `MinHeight = CONFIG.WaterLevel + 3`.

-**Same world every run**
+**Same world every run** -
 Change `Seed` to `math.random(1, 999999)`.
-Fix it to a number if you want a consistent world.

 ---

 ## Notes

-- All generated chunks live under a `GeneratedChunks` folder in Workspace
+- All generated chunks live under a `GeneratedChunks` folder in the `Workspace`.
-- Fix `Seed` to a specific number to get the same world every server start
+- Fix the `Seed` to a specific number to get the same world every server start.
-- Weather is purely visual — tie it to gameplay by reading `Lighting.FogEnd` or adding a `CurrentWeather` variable
+- Weather is purely visual.
+Tie it to gameplay by reading `Lighting.FogEnd` or adding a `CurrentWeather` variable.
-- Only one object spawns per terrain sample point — the first one that passes its chance check wins
+- This system is modular.
+You can easily add or change anything that fits into your game.